Reliability of energy landscape analysis of resting-state functional MRI data: Discussion

-Although we proposed four discrepancy indices for pairs of energy landscapes, they are our arbitrary choices.
+Related to this issue, although we proposed four discrepancy indices for pairs of energy landscapes, they are our arbitrary choices.
 One can apply the analysis pipeline proposed in the present study to assess test-retest reliability for other discrepancy indices.
 Other potential discrepancy indices are the frequency of transiting from one particular local minimum to another and features of the transition probability matrix among the activity patterns or among the local minima.
-Furthermore, our framework of the permutation test on the ND value is not limited to energy landscape analysis (e.g., application to ``microstate dynamics'' for fMRI data~\cite{Islam_arxiv2023microstate}).
-On the other hand, adopting methods for assessing the reliability of individual fingerprint of functional networks, such as the one based on the ``identifiability matrix''~\cite{Amico_SciReport2018quest}, to energy landscape analysis may be interesting.
-Because our ND and the ``differential identifiability''~\cite{Amico_SciReport2018quest} are similarly defined, we expect similar results if we use a variant of differential identifiability to energy landscape analysis.
+Furthermore, our framework of the permutation test on the ND value is not limited to energy landscape analysis (e.g., application to ``microstate dynamics'' for fMRI data~\cite{Islam_BMC2024state}).

+Individual variability of fMRI data has most frequently been investigated in terms of functional connectivity~\cite{Noble_Neuroimage2019decade}.
+In contrast, we have shown evidence that energy landscape analysis of fMRI data bears session-to-session reproducibility within a participant relative to between different participants.
+The present results encourage further work toward application of energy landscape analysis to identification of individuals in different cognitive, behavioral, and clinical conditions.